cloudfoundry/cf-deployment/README.md

 bosh -e 192.168.50.4 -d cf deploy cf-deployment.yml -o operations/bosh-lite.yml --vars-store deployment-vars.yml -v system_domain=bosh-lite.com
 ```

-## Contributing
-Changes to `cf-deployment` should be made on the `develop` branch.
-Pull requests should be based on `develop`, as well.

-We ask that pull requests and other changes be successfully deployed,
-and tested with the latest sha of CATs.

 ### CI
 The [ci](https://runtime.ci.cf-app.com/teams/main/pipelines/cf-deployment) for `cf-deployment`
 automatically bumps to the latest versions of its component releases on the `develop` branch.